SECURE Act 2.0: Getting Closer to Reality

-SECURE Act 2.0 expands retirement plan coverage and makes it easier for employers to offer retirement plan benefits.
+SECURE Act 2.0 would expand retirement plan coverage and make it easier for employers to offer retirement plan benefits.

-The new bill, nicknamed SECURE Act 2.0, builds on the SECURE (Setting Every Community Up for Retirement Enhancement) Act of 2019, which expanded retirement coverage to more Americans.
+SECURE 2.0 builds on the SECURE (Setting Every Community Up for Retirement Enhancement) Act of 2019, which expanded retirement coverage to more Americans.
 In addition, the new bill includes several provisions designed to ease retirement plan administration which should encourage more employers to adopt 401(k) plans.